- Body Color

 1972 MG Midget

 If you have an affinity for British sports cars, and love tooling around the countryside with top down, buzzing through corners, flipping through gears, and pushing the limits of a car's suspension around curves, then this may be the consignment for you.
-We present a 1972 MG Midget, no rust, newer interior, rebuilt transmission car all wrapped up in a red respray with black rockers.
-Oh and don't bloody super-size me, keep it mini!
+We present a 1972 MG Midget, no rust, rebuilt engine and transmission car all wrapped up in a slightly bluer version of the British racing green.
+Oh, and don't bloody supersize me, keep it mini!

-Nice straight steel panels with well minded gaps are bolted on to a miniature frame, and adorned with shiny chrome bumpers and bezels for your visual enjoyment.
-Some red paint looking snazzy, is painted on to these panels giving a well-done aura to this car.
-A black rocker painting adds nice contrast to the red and goes with the black convertible top.
-This top is tear free and shows slight yellowing for the plastic windows.
-Pre “Sabrina” rubber crash bumpers, this car has thin bumpers in chrome with neatly small vertical bump bars on both sides of the grill...very tasteful.
+Nice straight steel panels with well minded gaps are bolted on to a miniature structure and adorned with shiny chrome for your enjoyment.
+A bit of blue has been added to the traditional British Racing Green and painted on to these panels giving a well-done aura to this car.
+Pre “Sabrina” rubber crash bumpers, this car has thin bumpers in chrome with neatly small vertical bump bars on both sides of the grille... very tasteful.
 Headlight bezels surround round front lights and lower horizontal yellow orange turn signal lights.
 A black egg crate front grille is near perfect with a centered octagonal MG badge.
 Sparse but effective trimmings for the side mirrors, window surrounds and door handles, otherwise the car is showing the nice paint.
-On the back is another “Sabrina“ free rear bumper, and large vertical taillights on either corner.
-A chromed luggage carrier rack seen on the boot lid.
-Sporty mag style red highlighted wide spoked wheels are on all 4 corners, and all have a black background.
+A black canvas convertible top, fully operational with a bit of manual help, shows mostly clear plastic windows.
+On the back is another “Sabrina “free rear bumper, and large vertical taillights on either corner.
+A slight dimpling and some scratches are seen on the boot lid, but paint is overall very nice.
+Sporty aluminum slots are on all 4 corners.

-Lowering the top and we see high back rounded styled buckets which are like new, and indeed they are replacements wrapped in black leather.
-These float in a sea of new black carpet with a central hump shift lever, and a small storage area behind the seats.
-The iconic MG dash top padded and crack free fronts the seats.
-The instrument cluster offers up plenty of Smiths gauges and toggles with warning lights to keep you busy, and a finger on the pulse of the mechanicals.
-In the center of the dash just above the hump, is an aftermarket digital AM/FM/CD/Bluetooth stereo.
-The original wide wood rimmed in mahogany steering wheel with a matching shifter knob topper, is jutting out from the dash and is in good condition, as are the original door panels also in black vinyl.
-A shout out to the trunk, which is showing in red paint, has a speaker panel added in and has the spare and jack neatly installed in this rust free environment.
+Lowering the top and we see low back rounded bomber styled buckets in very nicely preserved black vinyl.
+It has nice and tight coverings with no cracks or tears.
+These float in a sea of black carpet with a central hump shift lever, and a small storage area behind the seats.
+The iconic MG dash top, padded and crack free fronts the seats and instrument cluster offers up plenty of Smiths gauges and toggles with warning lights to keep you busy.
+The original steering wheel is jutting out from the dash and is in good condition, as are the original door panels also in black vinyl.
+A shout out to the trunk which has been re-felted and presents like new!

-A flip of the bonnet and a fully restored engine bay greets us, and is looking cracking.
-Nice detailing throughout with shiny chrome side draft air filter carb covers, and more of the exterior paint and polished aluminum throughout.
-She's a BMC Austin A-series 1275cc 4-cylinder and is fed by a single 2bbl carb and features overhead valves.
-On the back is a 4-speed manual transmission pushing power rearward to a 3.90 rear axle.
-Small but mighty.
+A flip of the bonnet and a fully restored engine bay greets us, and is looking cracking, (not literally but you get the drift).
+Nice detailing throughout with shiny black air filter carb covers, and more of the exterior paint and polished aluminum throughout.
+She's a BMC Austin A-series 1275cc 4-cylinder popper, is fed by dual HS2 SU carburetors and features overhead valves.
+On the back is a 4-speed manual transmission.

 A fun car restored to a nice quality and state as it presents now.
 Good interior, and very nice engine bay looking very smart.
-Red paint with some black accenting on the lowers, and shiny chrome trimmings throughout.
+Blue tinting in the British Racing Green making for a unique color, and shiny chrome trimmings throughout.
 No rust on the exterior, and it's a convertible.
-This mini definitely provides maximum enjoyment in a mini package.
-SO, I guess good things do come in small packages?!
+This mini definitely provides maximum enjoyment.

 N-2 Seat Roadster